-Club 111 sponsored by Rising Stars.
+Club 111 - hosted by Rising Stars.
 The youth participants are students from the York Middle School students.
 The Club meets monthly and the members from the local Chamber of Commerce assist with the programs.
-Several Chamber members present after-school programs on career orientation.
-In addition, the Club plans on making two visit to several local businesses.
-The students are:

-15 sixth, 8 seventh, and 1 eighth graders.
+Several Chamber members present after-Updated 2/19/19 school programs on career orientation.
+In addition, the club plans on making two visits to several local businesses.
+The students are: 15 sixth, 8 seventh, and 1 eighth graders.

-Connecticut Yankee Council, Milford, CT- 3 Clubs & 21 Youth

-Contact: Kevin Boyd (203) 276-6868/ keboyd@bsamail.org
+Connecticut Yankee Council, Milford, CT- 3 Clubs & 21 Youth Contact: Kevin Boyd | 203-276-6868 | keboyd@bsamail.org

-• Club 5279 sponsored by the Fairfield Police Department.
+Club 5279 - hosted by the Fairfield Police Department.
 The program centers on the law enforcement career field.
-The Club meets after school on a weekly basis.
+The club meets after school on a weekly basis.
 The fundamentals of a career in law enforcement are presented.
-Also, the local Law Enforcement Exploring Post provides mentors.
-The mentors coach and guide the Club's youth at the meetings.

-The Club has 3 seventh and 2 eighth grade students.
+Also, the local Law Enforcement Exploring post provides mentors.
+The mentors coach and guide the club's youth at the meetings.
+The club has 3 seventh and 2 eighth grade students.

-• Club 5181 sponsored by the Hunters Ambulance Service.

-The Club meets weekly and the participants learn the basics of firefighting and emergency services.
+Club 5181 - hosted by the Hunters Ambulance Service.
+The club meets weekly and the participants learn the basics of firefighting and emergency services.
 The most interesting component is the mentoring program.
-The mentors are the Explorers from the Fire Department's Exploring Post.
-The Club participants are coached and guided by the mentors.
+The mentors are the Explorers from the Fire Department's Exploring post.
+The club participants are coached and guided by the mentors.
 The participants are: 1 sixth and 3 seventh grade students.

-• Club 5033 sponsored by Danbury Police Department.
+Club 5033 - hosted by Danbury Police Department.
 The Police Department hosts the meetings weekly.
 They feature the basics of law enforcement.
-In addition, Explorers from the Exploring Post serve as mentors to coach and guide the Club's youth participants.
+In addition, Explorers from the Exploring post serve as mentors to coach and guide the club's youth participants.
 The students are: 12 eighth grade students.

-Revolutionary Trails Council, Utica, NY- 1 Club & 6 Youth

-Contact: Rolland Miner (315) 735-4437/ rminer@bsamail.org
+Revolutionary Trails Council, Utica, NY- 1 Club & 6 Youth Contact: Rolland Miner | 315-735-4437 | rminer@bsamail.org

-• Club 2012 sponsored by the Utica Center For Development.
-The Club features a variety of career orientation after-school programs.
+Club 2012 - hosted by the Utica Center for Development.
+The club features a variety of career orientation after-school programs.
 Professionals from local businesses and public safety agencies present career educational programs.
 Also featured are field trips to companies and agencies.
-The Club meets twice a month and is attended by 2 sixth and 4 seventh grade students.
+The club meets twice a month and is attended by 2 sixth and 4 seventh grade students.